fluxninja/aperture/docs/content/tutorials/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

 [blueprint](reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md)
 by adding auto-scaling to meet persistent changes in demand.

-At a high Level, this policy consist of:
+At a high level, this policy consists of:

 - Concurrency limiting based on response latency trend of the service.
 - An _Auto Scaler_ that adjusts the number of replicas of the Kubernetes